LinnyPurple/Lachlan-George-Joey/docs/ui-components/helloworld.md

 >+.
 Adds 1 to cell 1 (100 plus 1 = 101) and prints 'e' (ASCII value 101)
 ```

-Since the ASCII value of 'l' is 108, there isn't much of a need to use another while-loop since cell 1's current value of 101 is rather close and would require fewer characters.
+Since the ASCII value of 'l' is 108, we don't need to use another while-loop since cell 1's current value of 101 is rather close and would need fewer characters.
 Two 'l' characters in a row means we can output twice once we reach 108.

-All that is needed is to increment cell 1 by 7 and output twice (101 + 7 = 108).
+All you need is to increment cell 1 by 7 and output twice (101 + 7 = 108).

-Simply type the following to output 'll':
+Type the following to output 'll':
 ```
 +++++++..
 Adds 7 to cell 1 (101 plus 7 = 108) and prints 'l' (ASCII value 108) twice ('ll')
 ```

-Similar steps to 2b can be applied to outputting 'o', which has an ASCII value of 111.
-This can be achieved by incrementing cell 1 by 3 and outputting the result (108 + 3 = 111):
+The above steps are similar for outputting 'o', which has an ASCII value of 111.
+We can achieve this by incrementing cell 1 by 3 and outputting the result (108 + 3 = 111):
 ```
 +++.
 Adds 3 to cell 1 (108 plus 3 = 111) and prints 'o'
 ```